Molecular gas and dust properties in $z>7$ quasar hosts

-While the \CII~emission is undoubtedly useful and powerful for dynamical studies (e.g., \citealt{WangR13, Decarli17, Venemans19, Venemans20, Neeleman21, WangF24}), it may not effectively trace the dense and cold components of the molecular gas, nor the star-forming regions (e.g., \citealt{Pineda13, HerreraCamus18, Neeleman19, Bischetti24, Izumi24}).
-On the other hand, the rotational excited transitions of the carbon monoxide (CO) are much more reliable probes of the dense cold $H_2$ and are pivotal to investigate the star formation process \citep{Kaasinen24}.
-Despite being fainter than \CII, CO lines have been successfully revealed in massive quasar hosts at $z\sim6$ (e.g., \citealt{WangR13, Decarli22}), but currently remain poorly sampled at the highest redshifts ($z>7$) of quasars, with only one confirmed individual detection \citep{Feruglio23} and possible detection suggested by stacking of multiple lines \citep{Venemans17a, Novak19}, at $z\sim7.1-7.5$.\\ In this work, we present new observations targeting CO(6-5) and (7-6) emission lines and the underlying continuum in five quasars at $z > 7$, obtained with the NOrthern Extended Millimeter Array (NOEMA), thus providing a complete census of the molecular gas in the population of $z>7$ quasars known to date \citep{Fan23}.
-We also investigate the star formation activity and dust properties for the five quasars by modeling the far-infrared spectral energy distribution (SED) using NOEMA and archival observations of the Atacama Large Millimeter/Submillimeter Array (ALMA).
+While the \CII~emission is undoubtedly useful for dynamical studies (e.g., \citealt{WangR13, Decarli17, Venemans19, Venemans20, Neeleman21, WangF24}), it may not effectively trace the dense and cold components of the molecular gas, nor the star-forming regions (e.g., \citealt{Pineda13, HerreraCamus18, Neeleman19, Bischetti24, Izumi24}).
+On the other hand, the rotational excited transitions of carbon monoxide (CO) are much more reliable probes of the dense cold $H_2$ and are pivotal when investigating the star formation process \citep{Kaasinen24}.
+Despite being fainter than \CII, CO lines have been successfully detected in massive quasar hosts at $z\sim6$ (e.g., \citealt{WangR13, Decarli22}); however, they remain poorly sampled at the highest redshifts ($z>7$) of quasars, with only one confirmed individual detection \citep{Feruglio23} and a possible detection suggested by the stacking of multiple lines \citep{Venemans17a, Novak19} at $z\sim7.1-7.5$.

+In this work we present new observations targeting CO(6-5) and (7-6) emission lines and the underlying continuum in five quasars at $z > 7$, obtained with the Northern Extended Millimeter Array (NOEMA), thus providing a complete census of the molecular gas in the population of $z>7$ quasars known to date \citep{Fan23}.
+We also investigated the star formation activity and dust properties for the five quasars by modeling the FIR spectral energy distribution (SED) using NOEMA and archival observations of the Atacama Large Millimeter/submillimeter Array (ALMA).